Odyssey346/local-youtube-downloader-plus/README.md

 <h2> Features Not Found Upstream</h2>
 <b>Dark Mode</b>

-Don't blind yourself at night!
+Protect your eyes with Dark Mode!
 I added a dark mode to Local YouTube Downloader Plus.
 If your system/browser is in dark mode, then the window that pops up when you download a video will also be in dark mode.

 <b> Better Grammar </b>